dickymoore/Douglas/README.md

 > **Status:** Douglas is not yet published on PyPI.
 Install from source as shown below.
 Codex is configured as the default provider and Douglas also recognises OpenAI chat models, Claude Code, Google Gemini, and a stubbed GitHub Copilot integration—each degrading gracefully to a local stub whenever credentials or SDKs are unavailable.

+## Operational upgrades

+Douglas now ships with tooling that turns it into an "agile team in a box":

+- **Parallel Codex agents** – Launch multiple Codex CLI workers safely.
+Each invocation is isolated in `.douglas/workspaces/<agent-id>/` and coordinated via lock files in `.douglas/locks/`.
+The merger agent copies generated changes back into the main repository without clobbering concurrent work.
+- **Structured logging** – A shared logging module emits colourised console output and JSON lines in `logs/douglas.log` (rotated at 10 MB × 5 files).
+Configure the verbosity with `DOUGLAS_LOG_LEVEL` or `--log-level`, override the log file with `DOUGLAS_LOG_FILE`, and import `douglas.logging` helpers to instrument custom agents.
+- **Live dashboard** – A FastAPI microservice (and static HTML renderer) reads `.douglas/state/`, `features/`, `inbox/`, and related folders to surface backlog totals, burn-down/burn-up metrics, and cumulative-flow trends.
+Start it with `douglas dashboard serve` or snapshot HTML with `douglas dashboard render`.
+- **Demo-script DSL** – Capture product tours in YAML or JSON under `.douglas/demos/`.
+Run them via `douglas demo run path/to/script.yaml` to execute CLI/API steps and generate an HTML+JSON report.

 ## Two Ways to Use Douglas

 ### 1. Bootstrapping your own application